New Patients (202) 851-7554

 Obtaining a dental bridge requires two visits, usually in a few weeks.
 During the first visit, the dentist prepares the teeth adjacent to the gap and takes an impression of the area to design a perfect fit for the bridge.
 Meanwhile, a temporary bridge protects these teeth.

-After a few weeks, the custom bridge will arrive from the dental lab.
+The custom bridge will arrive from the dental lab after a few weeks.
 During the second visit, your dentist will fit, adjust, and permanently cement the dental bridge.
-Remember, each patient’s case is unique, so that the exact timing may vary depending on needs.
+Remember, each patient’s case is unique, so the exact timing may vary depending on needs.

 How long does it take for a dental bridge to settle?